Welcome to Discogs!

 - We do not otherwise share Your information with any third parties.

-- We do not provide or sell email addresses or collection/wantlist data to any third party.
+- We do not provide or sell email addresses or collection/wantlist data to any third party without Your consent.

-- We do not provide or sell Your Personal Information or any other information You have provided to us to any third party for direct marketing or advertising purposes.
+- We do not provide or sell Your Personal Information or any other information You have provided to Us to any third party for direct marketing or advertising purposes without Your consent.

 Limiting the Use and Disclosure of Your Personal Information

-Discogs will provide You with notice in the event it intends to share Your information with a third party (other than as described above) or for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by the individuals.
-Prior to sharing such information, You will be provided with clear, conspicuous, and readily available mechanisms to opt out of such sharing.
+Discogs will provide You with notice in the event it intends to share Your information with a third party (other than as described above) or for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by You.
+Prior to sharing such information, You will be provided with clear, conspicuous, and readily available mechanisms to opt in to such sharing, as required by applicable laws and regulations.

 We use the following security measures and technologies to protect Your data:

-The Services are not intended for use by children under 13 years of age.
-IF YOU ARE UNDER 13 YEARS OF AGE, DO NOT USE OR ACCESS THE PROVIDER SERVICES AT ANY TIME OR IN ANY MANNER.
-If We determine that personally-identifiable information of children under 13 has been collected, We will remove the information from the Services.
-If You are a parent or guardian and learn that Your child under 13 has created an account, You may contact us and request that the information be removed from the Services at email@example.com.
+The Services are not intended for use by children under 13 years of age in the United States.
+Please consult local laws for age restrictions in additional jurisdictions.
+IF YOU ARE UNDER THE MINIMUM AGE FOR YOUR JURISDICTION, DO NOT USE OR ACCESS THE PROVIDER SERVICES AT ANY TIME OR IN ANY MANNER.
+If We determine that personally-identifiable information of children under the minimum age has been collected, We will remove the information from the Services.
+If You are a parent or guardian and learn that Your child under the minimum age has created an account, You may contact Us and request that the information be removed from the Services at [email protected].

 Information Submitted by Minors under 18 in California

-If You are a minor under the age of 18 residing in the state of California, You have additional rights under California law.
+If You are a minor under the age of 18 residing in the State of California, United States, You have additional rights under California law.
 You may request removal of any information or content You posted while under the age of 18.
-We cannot ensure that removal of information You provided to the Service will be complete or comprehensive but it will be complete and comprehensive on Our part.
-In addition, if at any time You delete Your account, we can guarantee complete removal of Your information from the Service.
+We cannot ensure that removal of information You provided to the Service will be complete or comprehensive (i.e., information posted to public groups and forums that may be accessed by non-users) but it will be complete and comprehensive on Our part (i.e., user account information).
+In addition, if at any time You delete Your account, We can guarantee complete removal of Your information from the Service.

-- Set privacy preferences for Your collection and wantlist.
+- Privacy Settings: Set privacy preferences for Your collection and wantlist, contact by other users and blocking users.

 We don’t send spam and do not permit spam on Discogs sites.
-We comply with the CAN-SPAM Act of 2003 (US).
+We comply with the CAN-SPAM Act of 2003 (US) and applicable international anti-spam regulations.

 Public Groups & Forums